matrix-org/matrix-spec-proposals/proposals/1819-remove-presence-lists.md

 This is a common sense attempt to remove unused portions of the spec ahead of an r0 release.
-It does not suggest that the ability to subscribe to the presence of others is undesirable and assumes that this behvaiour will return again in some form.
+It does not suggest that the ability to subscribe to the presence of others is undesirable and assumes that this behaviour will return again in some form.